lingthio/Flask-User/docs/source/customizing_email_mailer.rst

 Flask-User ships with the following EmailMailers:

-- :ref:`CustomizeSMTPEmailMailer` for sending email via SMTP.
+- :ref:`CustomizingSMTPEmailMailer` for sending email via SMTP.
-- :ref:`CustomizeSendmailEmailMailer` for sending email via ``sendmail``.
+- :ref:`CustomizingSendmailEmailMailer` for sending email via ``sendmail``.
-- :ref:`CustomizeSendgridEmailMailer` for sending email via SendGrid.
+- :ref:`CustomizingSendgridEmailMailer` for sending email via SendGrid.

 and developers can define their own: